storage-db/ToolDiy/docs/specification/pr.en.md

-# Pull Request Message Specification[^1]
+# Pull Request Message Specification

-For Pull Request, please follow the following requirements:
+For Pull Request, please follow the following requirements[^1]:

 1. The title should be clear about the purpose of this PR (what **work** is done, what **problem** is fixed).
 2. The content should briefly describe the changes.
 If you fix an issue, please add `fix #xxxx` in the content, where `xxxx` is the issue number.